eventlet/eventlet/asyncio_compat.md

 ### 4. Limitations and potential unexpected behavior

 ``concurrent.futures.thread`` just uses normal threads, not Eventlet's special threads.
-Similarly, ``asyncio.to_pool()`` specifically requires regular blocking code, it won't work correctly with Eventlet code.
+Similarly, ``asyncio.to_thread()`` specifically requires regular blocking code, it won't work correctly with Eventlet code.

 ## Part 2: How a port would work on a technical level